rafiberlin/s2020_image_caption_deep_nl/README.md

 All these parameters will influence the name of the saved model.
 * keep_best_total_loss: dependent on training_report_frequency.
 If set to true, training loop will be stopped early to reload the previous model, if the total loss stops decreasing
+* teacher_forcing: enables teacher forcing.
+Do not set to false as the training without teacher forcing suffers from memory issues.

 For example, based on the training configuration, a valid model name could be: